-The Board of Directors has overall responsibility for the Company's system of internal control and risk management and procedures, and for reviewing their effectiveness.
-However, as the Directors have delegated the investment management, company secretarial and administrative functions of the Company to the Manager, the Board considers that it is appropriate for the Company's internal controls to be monitored by the Manager, rather than by the Company itself.
+The Board of Directors has overall responsibility for the Company's system of internal control and for reviewing its effectiveness.
+However, as the Directors have delegated the investment management, company secretarial and administrative functions of the Company to Maven, the Board considers that it is appropriate for the Company's internal controls to be monitored by the Manager, rather than by the Company itself.

 The principal responsibilities of the Committee include the ongoing review of the effectiveness of the internal control environment and the review of the risk management systems that allow the Company to identify, measure, manage and monitor all risks on a continuous basis.
 The Committee keeps the effectiveness of the Company's internal control and risk management systems and procedures under review.
-The Directors confirm that there is an ongoing process to identify, measure, manage and monitor the principal and emerging risks faced by the Company.
-This robust process has been in place up to the date of approval of this Annual Report and is reviewed regularly by the Board to ensure that it accords with internal control guidance issued by the FRC.
+The Directors have confirmed that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the Company, which has been in place up to the date of approval of this Annual Report.
+The process is reviewed regularly by the Board and accords with internal control guidance issued by the FRC.

-Through the Audit & Risk Committee, the Board reviews the effectiveness of the system of internal control at least twice each year.
-In particular, the process for identifying and evaluating the principal and emerging risks affecting the Company, and the policies and procedures by which these risks are managed, are reviewed and considered by the Directors.
-The Board has delegated the portfolio management of the Company's assets to the Manager.
-Such delegation is in accordance with the delegation requirements of the AIFMD.
-The delegation embraces implementation of the Manager's system of internal control, including financial, operational and compliance controls and risk management.
+Through the Risk Committee, the Board reviews the effectiveness of the system of internal control at least twice each year.
+In particular, it has reviewed the process for identifying and evaluating the principal and emerging risks affecting the Company and the policies and procedures by which these risks are managed.
+The Board has delegated the management of the Company's assets to the Manager and this embraces implementation of the system of internal control, including financial, operational and compliance controls and risk management.
 Internal control systems are monitored and supported by the compliance function of the Manager, which undertakes periodic examination of business processes, including compliance with the terms of the Management and Administration Deed, and ensures that recommendations to improve controls are implemented.

-Risks are identified through the Company's risk management framework of each function within the Manager's activities.
-Risk is considered in the context of the guidance issued by the FRC and includes financial, regulatory, market, operational and reputational risk.
-This helps the Manager's model identify those functions most appropriate for review.
+Risks are identified through the risk management framework by each function within the Manager's activities.
+Risk is considered in the context of the quidance issued by the FRC and includes financial, regulatory, market, operational and reputational risk.
+This helps the Manager's risk model to identify those functions most appropriate for review.
 Any errors or weaknesses identified are reported to the Company and timetables are agreed for implementing improvements to systems.
-The implementation of any remedial action required is monitored and feedback is provided to the Committee.
+The implementation of any remedial action required is monitored and feedback provided to the Committee.

-The key components designed to provide effective internal control for the year under review, and up to the date of this report are:
+The key components designed to provide effective internal control for the year under review and up to the date of this report are: